rustwasm/gloo/CONTRIBUTING.md

 * [ ] There is a loose hierarchy with "mid-level" APIs (which are essentially thin wrappers over the low-level APIs), and "high-level" APIs (which make more substantial changes).

      As a general rule, the high-level APIs should be built on top of the mid-level APIs, which in turn should be built on top of the low-level APIs (e.g. `web_sys`)

+     There are exceptions to this, but they have to be carefully decided on a case-by-case basis.

 * [ ] Headless browser and/or Node.js tests via `wasm-pack test`.